 Daisy Gómez-Hugenberger, LSW, MA is the Outreach & Communications Manager for Think:Kids in the Department of Psychiatry at Massachusetts General Hospital.
 She is responsible for developing and managing an overarching communications strategy for Think:Kids.

 Prior to joining the team, Daisy directed a diverse portfolio of communication activities for the Massachusetts juvenile justice department in the Executive Office of Health & Human Services.
-Daisy has also served as a Licensed Social Worker in the Psychosocial Oncology Division of the Dana-Farber Cancer Institute/Boston Children’s Hospital where she assisted pediatric cancer patients and their families.
+Daisy has served as a Licensed Social Worker in the Psychosocial Oncology Division of the Dana-Farber Cancer Institute/Boston Children’s Hospital where she assisted pediatric cancer patients and their families.
 At the Dana-Farber/Brigham & Women’s Cancer Center, she previously coordinated support groups and programs for adult patients who were parenting with cancer.
 Daisy has made it her professional commitment to help children and families through challenging moments.
 She is dedicated to supporting programs that are evidence-based, results-oriented, and compassionately puts the child at the focus of healthy and positive development.

 Daisy earned her master’s degree in marketing management from the Extension School at Harvard University, and received a bachelor’s in sociology and public relations from the State University of New York at Geneseo.